cosmos/sdk-tutorials/academy/3-my-own-chain/events.md

 ![Live values of event in debug mode](/academy/4-my-own-chain/images/go_test_debug_event_attributes.png)

 As for the events emitted during the _play move_ test, there are two of them: one for the creation and the other for the play.
 Because this is a unit test and each action is not isolated into individual transactions, the context collects all events emitted during the test.
-It just so happens that the context prepends them, i.e. the newest one is at index `0`.
+It just so happens that the context prepends them - the newest one is at index `0`.
 Which is why, when you fetch them, the play event is at `events[0]`.

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/two-events/x/checkers/keeper/msg_server_play_move_test.go#L110-L135]
 func TestPlayMoveEmitted(t *testing.T) {